apache/carbondata/docs/how-to-contribute-to-apache-carbondata.md

 The Apache CarbonData community welcomes all kinds of contributions from anyone with a passion for faster data format!
-Apache CarbonData is a new file format for faster interactive query using advanced columnar storage, index, compression and encoding techniques to improve computing efficiency,in turn it will help speedup queries an order of magnitude faster over PetaBytes of data.
+Apache CarbonData is a new file format for faster interactive query using advanced columnar storage, index, compression and encoding techniques to improve computing efficiency, in turn it will help speedup queries an order of magnitude faster over PetaBytes of data.

 We use a review-then-commit workflow in CarbonData for all contributions.